laminas/laminas-stratigility/docs/book/v3/api.md

 ## Next

-`Zend\Stratigility\Next` is primarily an implementation detail, and exists to allow delegating to middleware aggregated in the `MiddlewarePipe`.
+`Laminas\Stratigility\Next` is primarily an implementation detail, and exists to allow delegating to middleware aggregated in the `MiddlewarePipe`.
 It is implemented as an PSR-15 `RequestHandlerInterface`.